hgao10/ns3/README.md

 **config_ns3.properties**

 General properties of the simulation.
-The following are always defined:
+The following MUST always be defined:

 * `filename_topology` : Topology filename (relative to run folder)
 * `simulation_end_time_ns` : How long to run the simulation in simulation time (ns)